Is GDCA ISO 9001:2015 certified?

 Are data sheets, specifications, drivers, and manuals available online?

 Unfortunately, because of the huge number of products we are currently supporting, it is impractical to provide web access for all of them.
 However, if you contact us, our technical support group will be happy to provide you with the necessary information.

-Yes and No, depending on how much time is required to prepare your request.
-Most manuals take about an hour to prepare and have a $100 fee, whereas data sheets or spec sheets are provided at no cost.
+Any requested manuals have a $100 fee, whereas data sheets or spec sheets are provided at no cost.

 Yes.
 It is still the original product part.
-In some cases we are manufacturing it instead of the original manufacturer.
-We then remove the OEM’s first letter, e.g., instead of Motorola “MVME 162” we dropped the Motorola “M” designation from the original part number listing to become “VME 162”.
-However because nothing else has changed, we still continue to use and provide customers with the original Motorola data sheets.
+Because we are manufacturing it instead of the original manufacturer, we then remove the OEM’s first letter (e.g., instead of Motorola “MVME 162” we dropped the Motorola “M” designation from the original part number listing to become “VME 162”).
+However, because nothing else has changed, we still continue to use and provide customers with the original Motorola data sheets.

 We need a product that is not in your online catalogue; can you build it for us?